electronicvisions/brainscales2-demos/fp_singleNeuron.rst

 Recording the f-I curve of a silicon neuron
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Next, we want to study the behavior of neurons with a current source.
+Next, we want to study the behavior of a single neuron stimulated with a current source.
 For this, we introduce a new parameter for our neuron model.
 This will allow to enable/disable a constant current source and observe the impact.